lperezmo/opt-in/README.md

 # opt-in
-Opt in for automated text/message.
+Opt in page for text/message reminders